aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 > Note: This is a crucial step.
 Please ensure you choose Edit/Preview data.

+## Generating new calculated fields in Amazon QuickSight

 ### Create new calculated fields “EdgeToOriginTimeTaken” in Amazon QuickSight

+Now that you have configured the Amazon S3 permission and the data source in Amazon QuickSight, in this section you will generated additional fields.

+- Open the AWS Management console for Amazon QuickSight from [here](https://eu-west-1.quicksight.aws.amazon.com/sn/start)
 - Under **Fields** on the left column, click **Add calculated field**

 ![quicksight-new-field.png](./assets/quicksight-new-field.png)